 People with dementia

 Older people with physical or cognitive impairments are at greater risk of being physically inactive.
 Dementia causes impairments in both cognitive and physical functions, leading to an increased risk of dependence in activities of daily living and of falls.
 Among people aged 85 or over, one in three have dementia.
 For older people without cognitive impairment, physical and cognitive functions are improved by exercise.
-Erik has, among other things, been responsible for a study, the Umeå Dementia Exercise (UMDEX) Study, which in a randomized controlled trial evaluated the effect of high-intensity functional training for older people with dementia.
+I have, among other things, been responsible for a study, The Umeå Dementia and Exercise (UMDEX) Study, which in a randomized controlled trial evaluated the effect of high-intensity functional training for older people with dementia.

 Research impact